Abdaishere/PolyBall/README.md

 | Rotate Right      | Right Arrow          | In Game     |
 | Smash Ball Down   | Space Button         | In Game     |

 > Keep in mind that the number of Colors/ Polygon Sides are always an odd number.
-Why?
-Because I said so.